-This is a great recipe for weeknight meals or for entertaining because it doesn’t take long to put together and most of the work can be done up to two days in advance.
+This is a great recipe to serve for weeknight dinner or for entertaining because it doesn’t take long to put together.
+Most of the work to make this recipe can be done up to two days in advance.

 You can also make the sides and sauces in advance if you like.
 Better yet, you can purchase many of the accompaniments like pita bread, hummus, and tzatziki, making it that much easier to put on a lavish spread with little effort.